BarryBlock88/Insecure-Dangereux_site/README.md

 8. GitHub (https://github.com/) is used to store all the code for this project after pushing from Gitpod.
 9. GIMP (https://www.gimp.org/fr/) was used to resizing images and editing photos for the Website.
 10. Balsamiq (https://balsamiq.com/) was used to create the wireframes during the design process.
+11. Table generator(https://www.tablesgenerator.com/markdown_tables) for the table in the README

 ### Testing
 In the project, no syntax errors were detected, as validated by -